Student Support Advisers

 The role of a Student Support Adviser is to provide you with information and advice on a wide range of university matters including:

-- Extenuating circumstances and what to do if unforeseen personal or medical issues affect your studies or assessments.
+- personal circumstances (formerly known as extenuating circumstances) and what to do if unforeseen personal or medical issues affect your studies or assessments

 Student Support Advisers can also help to co-ordinate support for your studies by signposting or referring you to other specialist services where appropriate.